Jack Capuano

 Jack C. Capuano Jr. (born July 7, 1966) is an American ice hockey coach and former player.
 He is a former head coach of the New York Islanders of the National Hockey League (NHL).
-He is currently an associate coach for the Ottawa Senators of the National Hockey League (NHL).
+He is currently an associate coach for the Minnesota Wild of the National Hockey League (NHL).
 Capuano played as a defenseman and spent parts of three seasons in the NHL in the late 1980s and early 1990s.
 He is the older brother of former NHL hockey player Dave Capuano.

 Playing career

 Capuano played high school hockey at the Kent School in Kent, Connecticut and was a 5th round selection (88th overall) in the 1984 NHL Entry Draft.
 He played his college hockey at the University of Maine.
 At Maine, he was a teammate of his younger brother Dave Capuano and played on the same blueline as future NHLers Eric Weinrich and Bob Beers along with future Toronto Maple Leafs General Manager, Dave Nonis.
 He enjoyed a decorated college career, earning First-Team All-American honors in his junior year.
 His 32 goals remains the most ever by a Black Bear defenseman.

 Capuano turned pro in 1988 following his junior year and signed with the Maple Leafs.
 He spent his first season with the Newmarket Saints of the AHL recording 21 points in 74 games.
 He would crack the Leafs' NHL roster for the 1989–90 season, but played in only 1 game before Tom Kurvers returned from a holdout, forcing his demotion.
 Shortly after his demotion, he walked out on the Saints and demanded a trade, feeling he belonged in the NHL.

 Toronto would deal Capuano to the New York Islanders mid-season, but they too assigned him to the AHL.
 He played only 17 games in the Islanders' system before being dealt again, this time to the Vancouver Canucks.

 Capuano would have his finest professional season in 1990–91, recording 20 goals and 50 points and earning 2nd-team All-Star honors in the IHL playing for the Milwaukee Admirals, Vancouver's minor-pro affiliate.
 He received a three-game callup to the Canucks, where he received the opportunity to play with his brother Dave.
 The two became the first pair of brothers in Canucks history to suit up for the team at the same time.

 Capuano signed as a free agent with the Boston Bruins for the 1991–92 season.
 He enjoyed another solid season in the AHL, and another two games of NHL action with the Bruins, but chose to retire at the end of the season.
 He finished his career having appeared in 6 NHL games without recording a point.